AbelDeLuna/Music-Player-Group-Project/README.md

 # CS441

 This is a group project for CS441.
-We are making a personal expenses application where you can monitor expenses both on your own or collectively, making saving and staying on track a little easier.
+We are making a music player capable of playing songs from a queue generated from youtube links.
+We will be using QT for this project.

 The team members are:
 	Conor O'Shaughnessy